 I make these homemade suet cakes for my chickens but they are great for wild birds too.
 These suet cakes will provide wild birds and other poultry with a great source of protein, vitamins, and other nutrients that their little bodies need during the winter months.

-This list of what do chickens eat, and what they shouldn’t comes in pretty handy, especially when it comes to making homemade treats for them!
+This list of what do chickens eat, and what they shouldn’t, can come in pretty handy, especially when it comes to making homemade treats for them!

 I make these homemade suet cakes for my chickens but they are great for wild birds too.